oreillymedia/promptlab/README.md

 * After reading this text, the learner will be able to discuss the advantages and disadvantages of using a data cube in data warehouses.
 ```

 You can include an optional `--msg=<message>` option to provide a message that will be stored with the prompt.
-This field is both useful for providing context to other users of the database, as well as being something that you can use for searching for prompts later.
+This field is both useful for providing context to other users of the database, as well as being something that you can use for searching for prompts later. _NB: you must wrap the search criteria within the wildcard character \*_.

 You can list the content of prompts using the `prompts` command:

 ```
-$ python main.py prompts --tag=part03*
+$ python main.py prompts --tag=*part03*

 * After reading this text, the learner will be able to understand the complexity of integrating multiple different data systems into one coherent application architecture.
 * After reading this text, the learner will be able to recognize the importance of implementing mechanisms for moving data from one store